janelia-flyem/flyem-services/README.md

 ## Installation

-Go must be installed and GOPATH must be set to a location to store the spplication.
+Go must be installed and GOPATH must be set to a location to store the application.

 installation: